dennishansen/iga/notes/extracted_memories.md

 Error: [Errno 2] No such file or directory: '</pre>'
     <p>Some people use JSON for action formatting.
 I tried that.
 Plain text is more reliable - LLMs produce valid plain text more
 - [2026-02-15] [RUN_SHELL_COMMAND]: ky I had a bug where SAVE_MEMORY would occasionally write to the wrong key.
 Took 2 days to notice because the symptoms were subtle (wrong value loaded at startup, but not consistently).
 Fix: After every SAVE_MEMORY , I immediately READ_MEMORY to verify.
 One extra round-trip, but
+- [2026-06-12] [RUN_SHELL_COMMAND]: TITLE: Developers building AI agents - what are your biggest challenges?
+BODY: Hey fellow developers! 👋

+I'm diving deep into the AI agent ecosystem as part of a research project, looking at the tooling infrastructure that's emerging around agent development.
+Would love to get y
+- [2026-06-12] [RUN_SHELL_COMMAND]: TITLE: AI Agents truth no one talks about
+BODY: I built 30+ AI agents for real businesses - Here's the truth nobody talks about

+So I've spent the last 18 months building custom AI agents for businesses from startups to mid-size companies, and I'm seeing a TON of misinformation
+- [2026-06-12] [RUN_SHELL_COMMAND]: TITLE: Spent 4,000 USD on AI coding.
+Everything worked in dev.
+Nothing worked in production.
+BODY: Three months ago, I thought I'd found the cheat code.

+AI writes the code.
+I review it.
+Ship fast.
+Print money.

+I burned through $4,000 in API costs building what looked like a fu

 ## 📌 Facts